CMCSS is asking stakeholders to review and provide feedback on the District’s Tennessee Investment in Student Achievement (TISA) accountability plan.

 The CMCSS Communicable Disease Team (CDT) comprised of leaders from CMCSS and the Montgomery County Health Department meet regularly to review the latest guidance from the CDC and make recommendations for the health and safety of students, employees and the community.

+Please note: This article was originally posted during a previous school year.
+Information and/or dates from past events may be not be relevant for the current school year.
 The Tennessee Department of Education has selected the Clarksville-Montgomery County School System as one of six districts to be named as an Exemplary ACCESS District.
 ACCESS is the acronym for All Children are Challenged and Equipped for Success in School.
 CMCSS was recognized for its intensive work and exceptional dedication to providing ACCESS for all students to high quality instruction and intervention over the past two years through the State Personnel Development Grant (SPDG).
 This designation is based on training participation data, dedication to the grant design, improvements in teaching methods, improvements in Individualized Educational Plan (IEP) quality, improvements in reading screener scores, and efforts to expand the trainings systemwide.
 The department is announced this recognition during two sessions at the Partners in Education (PIE) Conference this January.
 This work has given CMCSS the opportunity to partner with TDOE and 29 other districts across the state as we impact each student in every facet of their education in the least restrictive setting.
 This dedication to our educators and students has, and will continue to, positively affect all students in CMCSS for many years to come.
 These efforts are helping to ensure that All Children are Challenged and Equipped for Success in School.
 District SPDG supervisor Rebecca Britt and SPDG facilitators Elaine Hoffert and Debbie Jones, are dedicated to continued opportunities for schools to participate in SPDG 1.0 and 2.0 trainings as schools continue to build upon the success of the grant and create positive, motivating, empowering learning environments throughout the district.

 The Tennessee Department of Education has released the state report card for the 2016-17 school year.
 To review the results, click on this link: and select Montgomery County under the Districts dropdown menu